csatuic/cs361-website/docs/labs/lab3.md

 # skeleton_repo: csatuic/cs361-lab4-skeleton
 pairings: https://docs.google.com/spreadsheets/d/1UzNHmKtnI5PjRSwy5UTWnm3Ys15FnLZ9LV19HhO49fk
 ---
+import Link from '@docusaurus/Link';
+import site from '@site/course.json'

-# Lab 3: {{page.description}}
+## Lab 3: Program Debugging

+<>
 In this lab, you will explore some debugging tools which are helpful when trying to debug a fully compiled executable.
 The lab has two deliverables.
-First, you need to work on your own and complete the Lab 3 assignment on [Gradescope]({{site.gradescope}}).
+First, you need to work on your own and complete the Lab 3 assignment on Gradescope.
 Second, you would do a recap of the activities with your partner.
-You can find your pairings for the lab in [this sheet]({{page.pairings}}).
+You can find your pairings for the lab in <Link to={frontMatter.pairings}>this sheet</Link>.
+</>

 ## gdb

-1. Before we begin, log in to `systems[1-4].cs.uic.edu` or your docker devcontainer, and accept the assignment at [this github classroom link]({{page.github_link}}) which contains the practice code for this lab session.
+1. Before we begin, log in to `systems[1-4].cs.uic.edu` or your docker devcontainer, and accept the assignment at [this github classroom link](https://classroom.github.com/a/-Br3s7dU) which contains the practice code for this lab session.
 For this practice session, we are giving you the source code for the files you will be practicing on - in the homework, you will get only the binaries.

 2. Run make to compile the code.